July 10, 2014

 Pop quiz: What’s the second most lucrative e-commerce shopping season?

 If you guessed “back to school,” congratulations; you’re at the head of the class.
-If you’re wondering how you just got your kids into summer camp and are already reading an article on preparing for the back-to-school season, consider this recent report from digital marketing agency PM Digital:
+If you’re wondering how you just got your kids into summer camp and are already reading an article on preparing for the back-to-school season, consider this report from digital marketing agency PM Digital:

 Nearly half of all customers start shopping for their back-to-school needs online three to four weeks before the first day of school.
 And about 31 percent start that process two months before the first day of school.